 Barbecue in The Sipp has few elements found in other states.
-Mississippi Trail barbecue is ethnically diverse—Abe’s in Oxford is Lebanese owned, and Old Timer’s in Richland has a Greek proprietor.
+Mississippi Trail barbecue is ethnically diverse—Abe’s in Oxford was Lebanese owned, and Old Timer’s in Richland had a Greek proprietor.

 Community barbecues have a long tradition in the state and may be more central to the history of Mississippi barbecue than commercial places.
 In Panola, Lafayette, and Tate Counties, goat barbecue has been a part of summer picnics and reunions for generations.
 The Turner family’s Labor Day picnic in Gravel Springs is almost certainly the oldest public barbecue event in the state, held in a small community that produced musicians like Fred McDowell, Othar Turner, Napoleon Strickland, and the Hemphill family.